mpy-dev/micropython-decimal-number/README.md

 * **DecimalNumberExceptionBadInit**: this exception is raised when a negative number of decimals is provided when initializing a **DecimalNumber**.

-* **DecimalNumberExceptionMathDomainError**: this exception occurs when trying to calculate the square root of a negative number.
+* **DecimalNumberExceptionMathDomainError**: this exception occurs when trying to calculate the square root of a negative number or atan2(0, 0).

 * **DecimalNumberExceptionDivisionByZeroError**: this is the division by zero exception.